Captain-Toad/pi-apps-python/README.md

 The main reason I am making this is because I love Pi Apps, but I am slightly irritated at yad's terrible draw times.
 It can take over 5 to 10 seconds to draw a single window.
 I am using a Python module named [guizero](http://lawsie.github.io/guizero "guizero"), which is essentially Tkinter but with a simpler syntax.
 (It is based on Tkinter.)
 It has relatively fast loading times.

+I will be heavily relying on the os module to run install/update scripts and get the contents of directories.

 ## Installation
 Installation for Pi Apps for Python is simple.
 I spent about an hour writing a fancy bash script to install PAFP.
 Clone the repo with: